ComparisonAugust 7, 20268 min read

 What You Actually Need in 2026

-For most people, the two privacy tasks that matter in 2026 are:
+For most people, the two privacy tasks that matter this year are:

-Redact.dev does neither of these things.
-If your goal is real privacy protection, a dedicated data broker removal service should come first.
-Redact.dev is a nice add-on for cleaning up your own social media backlog after that foundation is in place.
+Redact.dev does neither.
+If your goal is real privacy protection, a dedicated broker-removal service should come first.
+Redact.dev is a nice add-on for cleaning up your own social backlog once that foundation is in place.

 Why readers pick PrivacyOn